AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Likewise, when GPS exits, it will save the layout of all perspectives into a file called :file:`perspectives6.xml`, so that it can restore them when you restart GPS.
-This behavior is controlled by the :menuselection:`General-->Save desktop on exit` preference, and can be disabled.
+This behavior is controlled by the :menuselection:`General --> Save desktop on exit` preference, and can be disabled.

 One of the difficulties in working with perspectives is knowing which windows